Election-Tech-Initiative/electionguard-core2/apps/electionguard-cli/README.md

 # test the command line tool
 cd /apps/electionguard-cli
-dotnet run -c ./path/to/context.json -m ./path/to/manifest.json -b ./path/to/plaintext-ballots -d ./path/to/device.json -o ./path/to/results
+dotnet run encrypt -c ./path/to/context.json -m ./path/to/manifest.json -b ./path/to/plaintext-ballots -d ./path/to/device.json -o ./path/to/results

 # pack the tool for local use
 dotnet pack